Princess Eugenie: Activities

 Eugenie receives no allowance from the Privy Purse.
-She does, however, undertake occasional public engagements, which are usually connected with the charities she supports, including the Teenage Cancer Trust and Children in Crisis.
-In 2018, Children in Crisis merged with Street Child, a children's charity active in multiple countries, with Eugenie still serving as an ambassador.
+She undertakes occasional public engagements, usually connected with the charities she supports, including the Teenage Cancer Trust and Children in Crisis.
+In 2018, Children in Crisis merged with Street Child, a children's charity active in multiple countries, with Eugenie continuing as an ambassador.

-Eugenie and her sister represented their father at a service of thanksgiving for her aunt, Diana, Princess of Wales, in 2007.
-In 2008, she performed her first solo public engagement, opening a Teenage Cancer Trust's unit for young cancer patients in Leeds.
+Eugenie and her sister represented their father at a service of thanksgiving for their aunt, Diana, Princess of Wales, in 2007.
+In 2008, she carried out her first solo public engagement, opening a Teenage Cancer Trust's unit for young cancer patients in Leeds.

 On 2 June 2011, Eugenie visited the Royal National Orthopaedic Hospital (RNOH) with her father as one of her first official engagements.
-In April 2012 she agreed to be patron for the hospital's Redevelopment Appeal, which was her first patronage.
-In 2014, Eugenie re-opened the children's unit at the RNOH.
-In 2014, she partnered with Daisy London Jewellery to create a limited edition charity bracelet to benefit the RNOH's Appeal.
+In April 2012, she agreed to become patron of the hospital's Redevelopment Appeal, which was her first patronage.
+In 2014, she re-opened the children's unit at the RNOH.
+Later that year, she partnered with Daisy London Jewellery to create a limited-edition charity bracelet in support of the RNOH's Appeal.
 Eugenie became patron of the RNOH Charity in March 2019.
-In the same year she was named patron of Horatio's Garden, a charity that creates gardens for patients in NHS spinal injury centres.
+In the same year, she was named patron of Horatio's Garden, a charity that creates gardens for patients in NHS spinal injury centres.